vitejs/vite/docs/guide/api-vite-environment.md

 interface HotContext {
   file: string
   timestamp: number
-  environment: string
   modules: Array<ModuleNode>
   read: () => string | Promise<string>
   server: ViteDevServer
 }
 ```

-- `environment` is the module execution environment where a file update is currently being processed.
+- `this.environment` is the module execution environment where a file update is currently being processed.

 - `modules` is an array of modules in this environment that are affected by the changed file.
 It's an array because a single file may map to multiple served modules (e.g. Vue SFCs).